EU states resume evacuations from Kabul

 Already a member?

-It dropped off German paratroopers to help US forces and left with evacuees for Tashkent.
+It dropped off German paratroopers to help US forces and left with a handful of evacuees for Tashkent.

 But another German plane was forced to abort its attempted landing earlier in the day and return empty to Uzbekistan in order to refuel.